ShivadeT0T/Azure-Kinect-In-Unity/README.md

-# Azure Kinect On Unity
+# Azure Kinect In Unity

-This Unity project utilizes Azure Kinect's 3D body tracking to record user's movements and displaying them on a 3D model in Unity.
+This Project utilizes Azure Kinect's 3D body tracking to record user's movements and displaying them on a 3D model in Unity.
 The saved recordings can be played back or used in a minigame within the app.

 ## Features
 Here's a list of different features inside the app: